lucono/karma-test-explorer/README.md

 ## Acknowledgement

-Special thanks to the authors of [Angular/Karma Test Explorer](https://github.com/Raagh/angular-karma_test-explorer) on which Karma Test Explorer is originally based.
+Special thanks to the authors of the deprecated [Angular/Karma Test Explorer](https://github.com/Raagh/angular-karma_test-explorer) on which Karma Test Explorer was originally based.

 ## See Also